Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/04-kubernetes-controller.md

 The Kubernetes components that make up the control plane include the following components:

-* Kubernetes API Server
-* Kubernetes Scheduler
-* Kubernetes Controller Manager
+* **Kubernetes API Server** - This server the Kubernetes API and allows users to interact with the cluster
+* **Kubernetes Scheduler** - Schedules pose on available worker nodes.
+* **Kubernetes Controller Manager** Manages a series of controllers the provide a wide range os functionality to the cluster
+* **etcd** (already installed) a distributed datastore used by the cluster.  integeral, independent

 Each component is being run on the same machines for the following reasons: